MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-robust-coding-practices.md

 Robust coding practices are a state of mind for you as a developer.
 Apart from coding for the happy path, you also reason over failure modes and how to deal with ways that your code and other peoples code can fail.

-These five principles might help you get started making your code more robust towards failures:
+These six principles might help you get started making your code more robust towards failures:

 1. Don't trust any code you didn't write
 2. Don't trust consumers of your code